adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Facts for Today</b></summary>
 <br>
-<pre><code>1 » Half the foods eaten throughout the world today were developed by farmers in the Andes Mountains (including potatoes, maize, sweet potatoes, squash, all varieties of beans, peanuts, manioc, papayas, strawberries, mulberries and many others).</code></pre>
+<pre><code>1 » The name Jeep came from the abbreviation used in the army.
+G.P. for `General Purpose` vehicle.</code></pre>
-<pre><code>2 » The longest word comprised of one row on the keyboard is: TYPEWRITER</code></pre>
+<pre><code>2 » Researchers at the Texas Department of Highways in Fort Worth determined the cow population of the U.S. burps some 50 million tons of valuable hydrocarbons into the atmosphere each year.
+The accumulated burps of ten average cows could keep a small house adequately heated and its stove operating for a year.</code></pre>
-<pre><code>3 » The word "samba" means "to rub navels together."</code></pre>
+<pre><code>3 » The first contraceptive was crocodile dung used by the ancient Egyptians.</code></pre>
 </details>
 <p>
 	<a href="https://adityaprasad.eu.org" rel="nofollow">